j1sk1ss/CordellOS.PETPRJ/README.md

 Used GSS 11.2.0</br>
 And used binutils 2.37</br>

-Also this container contains fedora 38, gcc gcc-c++ make bison flex gmp-devel libmpc-devel mpfr-devel texinfo nasm mtools qemu-system-x86 and grub tools.</br>
+Also this container contains fedora 38, gcc, gcc-c++, make, bison, flex, gmp-devel, libmpc-devel, mpfr-devel, texinfo, nasm, mtools, qemu-system-x86, and grub tools.</br>
-This container tested in MacOS 10.15, Windows 10 and Fedora 38</br>
+This container tested in MacOS 10.15, Windows 10 (On win10 can be problems with image building.
+But compiling works fine) and Fedora 38</br>

 </br>